 Clinical trials analyses: ctrdata, a tool for leveraging register data

-A readily-usable tool with a permissive licence for CTIS, EUCTR, CTGOV2 and ISRCTN with examples addressing research questions
+A readily-usable tool with a permissive licence for CTIS, EUCTR, CTGOV and ISRCTN with examples addressing research questions

 tools